Agriculture and forestry in Finland - MTK en

 Sustainable forestry combines three objectives.
-First, the ecological tolerance of nature must not be weakened; in other words, the environment may only be altered to the extent that nature is able to recover its former condition after the change.
-The social and cultural values of forests may not be weakened, either.
+First, the ecological tolerance of nature must not be weakened.
+In other words, the environment may only be altered to the extent that nature is able to recover its former condition after the change.
+Secondly, the social and cultural values of forests may not be weakened, either.
 Thirdly, forestry must be financially profitable to all partners involved.

 Forest management that is close to nature means that natural processes are emulated in forestry.
 Thus, the cyclical processes of nature are altered as little as possible, while still maintaining the financial profitability and social sustainability of forest management.

 The destruction of forests was prohibited in Finland by the very first Forest Act in 1886.
 Currently, this prohibition means that after regeneration felling, the forest owner must within a due time ensure that a new forest is established to replace the one felled.

 The method of setting up a new forest depends on the type of habitat.
 In general, seedlings are planted on productive lands because they are capable of competing for space with grasses.
 On poor, grassless lands, seeds may be sown.
 These two methods of establishing a forest are called artificial regeneration.